-- 5. Transient emission test equipment quality control requirements.
-Calibration and maintenance procedures shall be as specified by EPA in April 2000 IM240 & Evap Technical Guidance, 40 CFR part 85, subpart W, section 2234, which is incorporated by reference. - (4) Reporting and Record Keeping. - (A) The contractor shall provide the owners or drivers of vehicles that pass the emission inspection, or are issued a compliance waiver, an emission inspection compliance certificate and windshield sticker.
+- (A) The contractor shall provide all licensed emissions inspection stations with vehicle inspection report forms and windshield stickers for vehicles that pass an emissions inspection.
 After the effective date of this rule, any revision to the contractor supplied forms shall be presented to the regulated community for a forty-five (45)-day comment period. - 1.
-The compliance certificate shall contain: - A. A vehicle description, including license plate number, vehicle identification number, vehicle make, vehicle model, vehicle model year, and odometer reading; - B. The date and time of inspection; - C. The identification number of the individual(s) performing the test and the location of the inspection station and lane number: - D. The applicable test standards; - E. The applicable test results, including exhaust quantities, OBD test results, and a pass indicator for the evaporative system pressure test: - F. The results of the recall provisions check, if applicable, including the recall campaign number and the date the recall repairs were completed; - G. A certification that tests were performed in accordance with the regulations; - H. A waiver indicator, if applicable; and - I. The statement: "This inspection is mandated by your United States Congress." - 2.
-The windshield sticker shall: - A. Be affixed by the emission inspector to each vehicle which is subject to and passes the emission inspection, or has been issued a waiver on the inside of the vehicle's front windshield in the lower left hand corner.
+The vehicle inspection report shall include: - A. A vehicle description, including license plate number, VIN, vehicle make, vehicle model, vehicle model year, and odometer reading; - B. The date and time of inspection; - C. The unique identification number of the licensed emissions inspector performing the inspection, the unique identification number and location of the inspection station, and the unique identification number of the inspection equipment; - D. The applicable inspection standards; - E. The passing OBD test results; - F. The results of the recall provisions check, if applicable, including the recall campaign; - G. A statement that the emissions inspection was performed in accordance with this state regulation; - H. A waiver indicator, if applicable; - I. The statement: "This inspection is mandated by your United States Congress"; - J. A statement that the results have been transmitted directly to the Department of Revenue, and that the paper vehicle inspection report may not be used for vehicle registration purposes. - 2.
+The windshield sticker shall- - A. Be affixed on the inside of the vehicle's front windshield in the lower left hand corner by the emissions inspector for each vehicle that passes the emissions inspection, or by the department representative for each vehicle that has been issued a waiver.
 A windshield sticker affixed to a vehicle that has been issued a waiver shall have a waiver indicator clearly visible on the sticker.
-Previous windshield stickers affixed to the windshield shall be removed.
-Destroyed, damaged, or lost windshield stickers can only be replaced after a satisfactory explanation of the details of the incident has been furnished to the department.
-Windshield stickers are valid for two (2) calendar years; and
+Previous windshield stickers affixed to the windshield shall be removed; - B. Be as fraud resistant as required by the contract between the department and the contractor; - C. Be valid until the next emissions inspection is required as defined in subsection (3)(B) of this rule; and